mschuchard/puppet-check/README.md

 ```

 ### Why not Puppetlabs Spec Helper?
-- Puppetlabs Spec Helper is a larger and varied gem with a different overall emphasis for its features.
-Puppet Check is a lean and efficient gem solely for comprehensive Puppet code and data validation.
+- Puppetlabs Spec Helper is focused more on advanced and robust spec testing.
+Puppet Check is focused more on efficient and comprehensive Puppet code and data validation.
 - Puppetlabs Spec Helper performs fewer types of checks.
 - Puppetlabs Spec Helper has extra layers of gems in between it and the gems executing the checks.
 - Puppetlabs Spec Helper does not allow interfacing through it to the gems executing the checks.
 - Puppetlabs Spec Helper has no CLI.
+- Puppetlabs Spec Helper intrinsically only executes spec tests against one module at a time.

+It is worth nothing that there is no current development objective for Puppet Check to achieve the same advanced level of robustness for spec testing that Puppetlabs Spec Helper enables.
+If you are performing standard spec testing on your Puppet code and data, then Puppet Check's spec testing is a fantastic lightweight and faster alternative to Puppetlabs Spec Helper.
+If you require advanced and intricate capabilities in your spec testing (e.g. direct interfacing to the `Puppet::Parser::Scope` API), you will likely prefer Puppetlabs Spec Helper's spec testing in conjunction with Puppet Check's file validation.
+Also, Puppet Check currently has no intrinsic support for external dependencies during spec testing, so you will need Puppetlabs Spec Helper or Librarian Puppet for that.

 ## Usage
 Puppet Check requires `ruby >= 1.9.3`, `puppet >= 3.2`, and `puppet-lint >= 1.1.0`.
 All other dependencies should be fine with various versions.
 Puppet Check can be used either with a CLI or Rake tasks.
+Please note both interfaces will ignore any directories named `fixtures` during file checks.

 ### CLI
 ```